Niklas89/react18typescript-part2/README.md

 # Playground Project

-This is the starter code for the playground project we use in part 2.
+This is the code for the playground project in React 18 and Typescript - part 2.

 ## Getting Started